Your Playstation 4 Pro's about to get Boost Mode, 8TB of HDD support

 "Games that have a variable frame rate may benefit from a higher frame rate, and load times may be shorter in some games too," a Sony spokesperson told CNET.

-Revving up the GPU and CPU clock speed won't happen automatically; you'll have to activate the mode to get things going.
+Revving up the GPU and CPU clock speed won't happen automatically; you'll have to activate the mode to get things going in the System menu.

-Sony remained vague about which titles would benefit exactly, but it's safe to say that Boost Mode won't apply to games that were specifically patched to add PS4 Pro support.
-Still, the feature could give favorites like Bloodborne and The Witcher 3 new life.
+Sony remained vague about which titles would benefit exactly, but it's probably safe to say Boost Mode won't apply to games that were specifically patched to add PS4 Pro support.
+Still, the feature could make favorites like Bloodborne and The Witcher 3: Wild Hunt a bit smoother to look at.

+While you might appreciate the feature, it may signal that game developers aren't going back to patch their old games for PS4 Pro in quite the numbers that Sony had hoped.
+Originally, Sony told us that games would "play on PS4 Pro exactly as they do on the standard model of PS4 unless the game is patched to take advantage of the PS4 Pro capabilities."

-In addition to Boost Mode, the 4.50 update -- which has no official launch date yet -- will add support for up to 8TB on an external storage drives (USB-C connected HDD), custom wallpapers and a more easily accessed quick menu.
-You can read Sony's PS4 update, code-named Sasuke, here.
+In addition to Boost Mode, the 4.50 update -- which has no official launch date yet -- will add support for up to 8TB on an external storage drive (connected over USB 3.0), custom wallpapers and a more easily accessed quick menu.
+You can read about Sony's PS4 update, code-named Sasuke, here.